New Jersey Colon Cancer Misdiagnosis Attorneys

 Fronzuto Law Group is a team of highly experienced New Jersey medical malpractice attorneys who regularly tackle the most complex cases of cancer misdiagnosis and medical negligence.
 With a firm that concentrates on this specialized area of practice, we have accumulated an abundance of knowledge and resources, as well as relationships with some of the leading experts in the medical field.
 When we take on your case, we conduct exhaustive investigations and develop compelling, evidence-based strategies to achieve maximum compensation.
 We also stand beside you, walking you through every phase of the legal process, because we know all too well how difficult this time can be for you and your family.
-If you have lost a loved one or suffered harm as a result of cancer misdiagnosis or failure to diagnose cancer, our attorneys can help.
+If you have lost a loved one or suffered harm as a result of colon cancer misdiagnosis or failure to diagnose colorectal cancer, our attorneys can help.
 Simply call our offices today at 973-435-4551 or contact us online to discuss your case and receive a cost-free consultation.

 Colorectal Cancer: The Basics